RibbonCommunications/webrtc-js-sdk/docs/ribbon-webrtc-doc.md

         Note that this values will not be considered if a custom function is passed through the `iceCollectionCheckFunction`, and any timeouts must be handled by the custom function. (optional, default `3000`)
     *   `call.iceCollectionCheckFunction` **[Function][15]?** Override the default IceCollectionCheckFunction to manually decide when to proceed with operations, error out, or wait for the appropriate states and candidates.
-The function will an object containing the ice collection info.
+The function will receive an object containing the ice collection info.
 See [IceCollectionInfo][16] for more details.
 The function must return a results object with details on how to proceed with the ICE collection check or operatiaon.
 See [IceCollectionResult][17] object for details on the format of the return object.
 See [IceCollectionCheckFunction][18] for